LudicMindStudio/RoadAheadTeamVault/DolphinBay/Dolphin Bay Npc Profiles.md

 	- white t-shirt
 **Little Boy 1**
 	Loves animals.
 Aloof.
 A show off
+	To put on another page:
+	- Elio
 **Little Boy 2**
 	Distant from the other kids.
 Seen staring off into the ocean.
-Quite [[Grandma and Grandson|Story]] about comforting a boy who lost his parents **[[Old Sailor]]** DESCRIPTION DONE
+Quiet [[Grandma and Grandson|Story]] about comforting a boy who lost his parents To put on another page:
+	- Oliver.
+	-Description for art team:
+	- longish dark hair and dark eyes
+	- cap
+	- dark blue t-shirt
+**[[Old Sailor]]** DESCRIPTION DONE
 	Misses the prefog times when sailing was so much simpler.
 Is being forced away from his passion by the world.
 Can use some encouragement.
 Is looking to assemble a new crew to join him.